 Museum of Communication

 How about a morning visit to the museum?
 The permanent exhibition is all about communication in all its forms.
 Why do we even communicate?
 And who with?
 What does it take to understand each other?
 The museum answers these questions in a playful way and invites visitors to participate.
-There are interactive stations, surprising objects, movie karaoke, large screens and even a love letter generator – which might just help you win over a special someone.
+In addition to interactive stations, surprising objects, film karaoke and large-scale video screens, guests can immortalise themselves on their own stamp – the first step to becoming famous!

 More museum recommendations